MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-hololens2-app.md

 ## Access reports and dashboards

-To access a report or dashboard, grab it out of your virtual toolbelt and position it where you want.
+To access a report or dashboard, grab it out of your virtual tool belt and position it where you want.
 [Learn more](https://docs.microsoft.com/hololens/hololens2-basic-usage#moving-holograms) about grabbing and positioning app windows.

-To be in your virtual toolbelt, a report or dashboard must be marked as a favorite.
-If you don’t have any reports or dashboards in your toolbelt, or if you want to add additional reports and dashboards, simply mark those items as favorites in either the [Power BI service](link to mark as favorite in service) or the [Power BI mobile apps](link to mark as favorite in mobile).
-They will then be available in your Power BI virtual toolbelt in HoloLens 2.
+To be in your virtual tool belt, a report or dashboard must be marked as a favorite.
+If you don’t have any reports or dashboards in your tool belt, or if you want to add additional reports and dashboards, simply mark those items as favorites in either the [Power BI service](link to mark as favorite in service) or the [Power BI mobile apps](link to mark as favorite in mobile).
+They will then be available in your Power BI virtual tool belt in HoloLens 2.

 ## Resize reports and dashboards